SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 ### Step 7

 Take a moment to orient yourself in the structure first modeling environment.

+There is a menu bar across the top.

 In the panel on the left-hand side, you see an overview of the measures and dimensions in the model.

 In the center, you see the structure.

 On the right, you see model details.
-If you select an individual measure or dimension on the left side, this will show the dimension/member specific details.
+If you select an individual measure or dimension on the left side, or in the diagram, the blue title bar of the details pane will show an additional icon for dimension/member specific details.
+You can toggle the focus between the model as a whole and specific dimensions or measures.

+The Details pane can be hidden by toggling the Details button, above the pane.

 ![][image-7]
 ### Step 8